 In this paper, we instead pursue the methodological approach of mechanism design and welfare economics by analyzing optimal mechanisms from the perspective of an authority with some given preferences over allocations.
-Chan and Eyster (2003) share this perspective in their analysis of the costs and benefits of banning affirmative action.
-In this vein, we have previously analyzed the narrower problem of how to optimally coarsen agents' scores into priorities (Çelebi and Flynn, 2022) in a continuum matching market framework in the style of Abdulkadiroğlu, Che, and Yasuda (2015) and Azevedo and Leshno (2016).
-This analysis nevertheless restricted authorities to use a priority mechanism that does not consider agents' characteristics and implement only allocations that are stable with respect to these priorities.
+Chan and Eyster (2003) share this perspective in their analysis of the costs and benefits of banning affirmative action.6 In this vein, we have previously analyzed the narrower problem of how to optimally coarsen agents' scores into priorities (Qelebi and Flynn, 2022).
+This analysis nevertheless restricted authorities to using a priority mechanism that does not consider agents' characteristics and implementing only allocations that are stable with respect to these priorities.
 Thus, our focus on comparing priorities, quotas, and optimal mechanisms distinguishes our analysis from our prior work and the previous literature, which study the properties of each policy in isolation and without an explicit treatment of uncertainty.
+By doing so, we arrive at a new and practical market design solution for two-sided matching markets that dominates the existing alternatives, including priority and quota mechanisms.7